Table of Contents[Hide][Show]

 The resort’s Opal Collection Family Package is its inclusive package.
 That deal includes discounted luxury accommodations, free breakfast for children under age 12 per paying adult, and a daily $50 resort credit.

-The Good Neighbor Discount offers Florida and Georgia resident up to 20 percent off regular room rates.
+The Good Neighbor Discount offers Florida and Georgia residents up to 20 percent off regular room rates.

 Adults-Only All-Inclusive Resort